mbedross/orangeBoxV2/README.md

 `relay2 =`     general purpose relay (unused)

 `relay3 =`     general purpose relay (unused)

+`relayUDOO =`  list variable of all relay pin numbers to make shut down easier

+`relayUDOOoff =` When turning off all relays the routine expects a `state` input variable of the same size as the `pinNumber` input variable.
+This establishes it.
+See `SET.relay(pinNumber, state)`

+`relayUDOOon =` When turning on all relays the routine expects a `state` input variable of the same size as the `pinNumber` input variable.
+This establishes it.
+See `SET.relay(pinNumber, state)`

 `moistPower =` excitation voltage source for all moisture sensors